Have you seen the way a cat moves?

 Can you see how valuable a fluid moving spine is, to support them moving so well?

-While as a human you may not be a tiger.
-We do have a similar spinal structure.
+Even though you may not be a tiger, you do have a similar spinal structure.

 I neglected training my spine to move better for many years, as I wanted to get strong and lift heavy objects up and down.